Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Method

-As mentioned above, some samples can make $C(G)$ to reach or be close to the minimum value when $p_g\neq p_{data}$.
+As mentioned above, some samples can make $C(G)$ reach or be close to the minimum value when $p_g\neq p_{data}$.
 They are like pits on a flat surface, and we will try to fix them to combat mode collapse.

-We propose two distribution fitting methods aiming at different conditions.
+In the theoretical design of GAN frameworks, the virtual training criterion for the generator is a distance that reaches the minimum when $p_{g}=p_{data}$.
+However, when nonuniform sampling occurs, the network's vision is limited to $p_s$.
+No matter how accurate the method we use, only $p_{g}=p_{s}$ can be achieved because $p_{data}$ is unknown in this iteration.
+To alleviate this problem, trying to incorporate information of $p_{data}$ into each training iteration should be effective.
+Based on this idea, we propose two distribution fitting methods aiming at different conditions.